shift31/hostbase/README.md

 See http://laravel.com/docs/configuration for background information on configuring a Laravel-based project.

-1. Edit app/config/app.php accordingly
+1. Edit app/config/app.php accordingly.
-2. Edit app/config/database.php with your Couchbase server info (if you're running on a separate host)
+2. Edit app/config/database.php with your Couchbase server info (if you're running Couchbase on a separate host).
 3. Edit app/config/elasticsearch.php as needed.
 See https://github.com/shift31/laravel-elasticsearch for details.
+4. If you don't want to use Couchbase (memcache) for sessions/cache, edit app/config/session.php and app/config/cache.php accordingly.

 ## Usage

 There's no web UI or bulk raw data (JSON, CSV) import tool yet.
 So if you have a lot of hosts, your best bet is to use the PHP Client Library and write your own importer.
 Feel free to explore the importers below for examples.

+### REST API endpoints (must receive JSON [Content-type: application/json])

+- GET/POST/PUT/DELETE:
+    - /hosts
+        - required fields:
+            - fqdn
+            - hostname (automatically generated from FQDN if not specified)
+            - domain (automatically generated from FQDN if not specified)
+    - /subnets
+        - required fields:
+            - network
+            - netmask
+            - gateway
+            - cidr
+    - /ipaddresses
+        - required fields:
+            - subnet
+            - ipAddress
+- Search, where the 'q' parameter is an elasticsearch/lucene query string:
+    - /hosts?q=
+    - /subnets?q=
+    - /ipaddresses?q=

+#### cURL examples

+_Todo_

+##### Store a host

+##### Show a host

+##### Update a host

+##### Delete a host

 ### Command Line Interface

+The CLI leverages the API client library so you can administer your Hostbase server from anywhere PHP is installed.

 https://github.com/shift31/hostbase-cli